psanse/BitGraph/src/graph/readme.md

 GRAPH DOCUMENTATION UNDER DEVELOPMENT
 ===================

-GRAPH is a an efficient C++ library for graphs.
-At the core of GRAPH is the BITSCAN library (see folder *[bitscan](https://github.com/psanse/BitGraph/tree/master/src/bitscan)*, in this repository).
+GRAPH is a C++ library for graphs.
+At the core of GRAPH is the BITSCAN library (see folder *[bitscan](https://github.com/psanse/BitGraph/tree/master/src/bitscan)* in this repository).
+The library is the outcome of over two decades of research in combinatorial optimization and is very efficient when working with sets.
+In this context, a bitset encodes a set of elements, and each element is represented by a single bit set to 1.

 Main Features
 -----------------------------

 Getting Started
 -----------------------------